-A faculty committed to students and teaching More ▼
+We have a faculty that is profoundly committed to students and teaching.
+More ▼

 The faculty of the School of Law is a community of scholars who make teaching their priority and are readily accessible to students.
 They devote substantial time to serving students as mentors, coaches, and professional role models.
 All faculty have open-door office policies and are willing to consult regularly with students one-to-one.
 Our professors are deeply committed to the search for knowledge through meaningful legal scholarship, but never at the expense of their devotion to the academic success and professional development of each student.
 Close ▲

-The practice of law as a calling More ▼
+We present the practice of law as a way to make a difference by serving others.
+More ▼

 The School of Law strives to produce highly competent, deeply compassionate lawyers who see the practice of law as a calling to serve others.
 We want our graduates not only to be successful but also to live unselfishly, considering the needs of others as more important than their own and understanding that reconciling differences is as important as winning cases.
 Particular emphasis therefore is given to practicing the highest ideals of integrity and civility, seeking transformative justice, promoting reconciliation, and helping those who are most in need of our assistance.
 In this way, our graduates can become effective advocates for legal and social justice, both in their local communities and in other parts of the world.
 Close ▲